karlh001/defiant-fg/docs/installation.md

 ## On Linux

-On Debian based operating systems (such as Ubuntu, Linux Mint) download and install the deb package.
+On Debian based operating systems (such as Ubuntu, Linux Mint), download the deb package.
 On desktop versions, open package and click `install package`.

+Done.

+However, if you are running another Linux operating system or prefer not use use deb packages follow this instructions:

-For automatic installation on Linux, download the source code from the releases section, extract the tar and change directory to the build directory, then run:
+For manual installation on Linux, download the source code from the releases section, extract the tar and change directory to the build directory (e.g. `cd ~/Downloads/defiant-fg-main/`, then run:

-	sh INSTALL_LINUX.sh
+	sh build/INSTALL_LINUX.sh

+_Do not execute script from within build folder or it will fail_

 Test install.
 Run: